vstinner/notes/python_android.rst

 * Easy porting of existing code to Android
 * New features for Android native development

-It provides Python 2.7 and Python 3.5, Python compiled with patches to support Android.
+It provides Python 2.7 and Python 3.5, Python compiled without patches to support Android, ( patching is done via dynamic linking of libcrystax a better posix layer for api < 21 ).

 The Kivy project uses the Python of CrystaX.
 Kivy updated CrystaX Python get to Python 3.6: